 The following items are currently accepted for free for recycling at our Transfer Stations, or can be collected from the kerbside as part of the rates funded kerbside collection in your yellow lid recycling bin:

 - Plastic bottles and containers numbered 1, 2 and 5

 - Food and drink cans (all steel, tin and aluminium cans)

-Glass bottles and cans are accepted for free for recycling at our Council transfer stations, or are collected by the Council through our kerbside glass collection service.
-Other glass like windows or lightbulbs should go into your rubbish bin.
+Glass bottles and jars are accepted for free for recycling at Te Maunga Transfer Station, or are collected by the Council through our kerbside collection service.
+Please rinse and remove lids before recycling.

 Photo: Daniel Hines/SunLive

 Other items that can also be recycled for free at Te Maunga Transfer Station*